-Many Children’s Aid Society cases are the most grueling types of cases that an Individual can face in a court of law.
+Many Children’s Aid Society cases are the most gruelling types of cases that an Individual can face in a court of law.
 When one’s children are apprehended and placed into Foster Care, the fight to get them back is painstakingly difficult.
 The stakes in these cases are just as high, if not higher than the most serious of criminal cases.
-Avi Baratz has extensive experience representing Parents against the Children’s Aid Society.
+Avi Baratz, a child support lawyer near you in Toronto, Ontario area has extensive experience representing Parents against the Children’s Aid Society.
 He has also had many successes against the CAS in reuniting children back with their parents.

 Avi Baratz accepts Legal Aid Certificates when representing parents in CAS cases.
 He has been defending these Parents against the CAS for the past 18 years.
 Nothing is more rewarding for Mr. Baratz when he is involved in successfully reuniting children back with their parents.
 It is during these moments that the gravity and seriousness of these types of cases are clearest.